Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 Brancaster Staithe

 Finally, we reached the working fishing village of Brancaster Staithe.
-We had a quick look around the bustling harbour which is also home to Brancaster Staithe sailing club, it was full of lobster pots, fishing nets and fishing boats.
+We had a quick look around the bustling harbour which is also home to Brancaster Staithe Sailing Club, it was full of lobster pots, fishing nets and fishing boats.

 Brancaster Staithe is famous for its shellfish, especially oysters and many local families still make their living from fishing.
-They sell their catch from shops and stalls at the harbour or on the main road.
+They sell their catch from shops and stalls at the harbour and on the main road.

 Lots was going on and there was lots to see, the perfect end to the first stage of our Norfolk Coast Path walk.